pinax/pinax/docs/how_to_contribute.md

 issues and pull requests, all are valid and necessary ways to help.

+## Watch the Videos

+Each month we do a Pinax Hangout, where we talk about a Pinax app or starter project, and demo how it works.
+Watching the videos of our [previous Pinax Hangouts](https://www.youtube.com/channel/UCAPpNG85GLzUBwzYCjd4raQ) might be helpful to you and might make contributing to Pinax easier.
+Click on the Youtube description of each video and you will find an agenda of what was discussed during a particular Hangout.

+## Questions/Help

+When you have questions or need help it’s best to join our [Pinax project Slack channel](http://slack.pinaxproject.com) and ping us there.
+It is also valid to create an issue and add the `question` label to it but it will usually take us longer to answer a question that has been filed as an issue than to help you in Slack.

+If you provide us with an example of a bug you ran into, something that isn’t working, something you don’t understand, we will be able to help you much faster.
+It is totally sufficient to take a screenshot and post it in Slack or add it to your GitHub issue.

+## Reporting Bugs/ Requesting Features/ Making Pull Requests

+If you’re not sure how to create an issue or make a pull request on GitHub, please read [this blog post](http://blog.pinaxproject.com/2015/11/10/guide-how-contribute-pinax/) for help.
+If things are still unclear or you run into any problems, please don’t hesitate to ping us in Slack.

+When you create an issue, please make sure to assign the correct labels to it.
+See [this blog post]() for help.

 ## Committing Code

 The great thing about using a distributed versioning control system like git